Last Updated May 25, 2019

 Online replicas and backups: Where feasible, production databases are designed to replicate data between no less than 1 primary and 1 secondary database.
 All databases are backed up and maintained using at least industry standard methods.

-Leafwire Digital Ltd.’s products are designed to ensure redundancy and seamless failover.
+Leafwire Digital LLC’s products are designed to ensure redundancy and seamless failover.
 The server instances that support the products are also architected with a goal to prevent single points of failure.
-This design assists Leafwire Digital Ltd. operations in maintaining and updating the product applications and backend while limiting downtime.
+This design assists Leafwire Digital LLC operations in maintaining and updating the product applications and backend while limiting downtime.